mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 Speak(2) took 0s
 ```

-So we've basically implemented two decorators over original `Speak()` method.
+So we've basically implemented two decorators over the original `Speak()` method.
 First we started timing the execution in `MeasureAnimal`, then passed it to `TraceAnimal`, which in turn called the actual `Speak()` implementation.
+``

-This works great and stays performant since we don't use any dynamic techniques here like reflection, however this is very verbose and requires us to write a lot of wrapper code, and that's no fun at all.
+This works great and stays performant since we don't use any dynamic techniques such as reflection.
+However this is very verbose and requires us to write a lot of wrapper code - and that's no fun at all.

 We can do better!

 ### Code parsing using AST